New light shed on 1991 anti-Gorbachev coup

 The US government was acutely aware of how incendiary the whole issue of nationalism in the 15 Soviet republics was and how difficult it would be for Mr Gorbachev to allow the Baltic states to follow Eastern Europe in breaking free.

 "He would have been accused of treason," says the US Ambassador to Moscow, Jack Matlock, looking back.
 "If he had agreed to this, the military and the party would have removed him.

 "You know, if a coup attempt had occurred earlier than it did, it could well have been successful.
 At any time in 1990, there could have been a successful coup against him."

 Nonetheless, the attempt to re-impose Moscow rule on Lithuania alarmed the Americans.

 President George Bush despatched Ambassador Matlock to the Kremlin to warn Mr Gorbachev that further violence would affect US-Soviet relations.

 "He listened carefully," Matlock recalls.
 "And then he said: 'Jack, please explain to your president, this country is on the brink of civil war.
 And as president I must do all I can to prevent that.
 And that means I'm going to have to zig and zag.
 My goals are the same.
-Please reassure your president and help him understand'."'Fed up'
+Please reassure your president and help him understand'."

 Mr Gorbachev was under pressure from other quarters, too.
 For ordinary people, economic upheaval was beginning to make life unbearable.